TheCyaniteProject/firecoder/README.md

+## Firecoder - Procedual Data Encryption

-Firecoder is a command-line app that uses a combination of procedural cyphers, and (optional) user-configurable encryption sequences, and custom character ranges (UTF-8) that the encryption can encode as.
+Firecoder is a command-line app that uses a combination of procedural cyphers, and (optional) user-configurable encryption sequences, and custom (UTF-8) character ranges that the encryption can encode as.

 #### Sequences: